RockLib/RockLib.Analyzers/docs/RockLib0007.md

 sidebar_label: 'Unexpected extended properties object'
 ---

+# :warning: Deprecation Warning :warning:

+This library has been deprecated and will no longer receive updates.

+---

-# RockLib0007: Unexpected extended properties object
+## RockLib0007: Unexpected extended properties object

 ## Cause